Santander Edge cashback credit card review

 Ok, so what could you actually make from the card?

-First there’s that £3 monthly fee.
+First there’s that £4 monthly fee.
 That’ll eat into the profit from the card.
-In the first year you need to spend at least £150 to cover the fee, and £300 a month when the rate drops to 1%.
-And this is the biggest reason the rate will not really be 2% or 1%.
+Each month you need to spend at least £400 to cover the fee.

-In year one you’ll reach £15 each month if you spend £750.
-Then in later years you’ll hit the max return on spending of £1,500 a month.
-Any spending on the card above these levels will reduce the effective cashback rate you earn further.
+Then there’s that £10 monthly cap.
+You’ll reach £10 each month if you spend £1,000.
+Any spending on the card above this level will reduce the effective cashback rate you earn further.

-These tables show what you’d get from a few different spending amounts once the fee and cap are factored in.
-First the 2% rate in year one.
+This tables show what you’d get from a few different spending amounts once the fee and cap are factored in.

 Spend1% cashback after fee (month)Effective cashback rate